syncfusion-content/wpf-docs/wpf/ReportViewer/How-To/Add-Custom-Report-Item.md

 ## Creating a custom report item run-time component

 The run-time component of the custom report item is implemented by using CLS-compliant language, and is called by the report processor at run-time.
-The below section provides detail to create run-time component for the bar code custom report item of the report viewer or Report Server rendering.
+The below section provides detail to create run-time component for the barcode custom report item of the report viewer or Report Server rendering.

 ### Create report item assembly